webformula/core/README.md

 - ⚡ Route level chunk optimization or single file builds

 ### About
 Browsers, javascript, css, and html provide a robust set of features these days.
 With the addition of a couple of features like routing, we can build small performant applications without a steep learning curve.
-Webformula core provides the tools to achieve this in a tiny package (2KB).
-You can create your web application and decide weather to build it as a single page app or server it.
+Webformula core provides the tools to achieve this in a tiny package (5KB).

 ## Table of Contents